-He barely paused long enough to get undressed himself before he was on top of her skin on skin, flesh on flesh, and her arms welcoming him home.
+He barely paused long enough to get undressed before he was on top of her skin on skin, flesh on flesh, and her arms welcoming him home.
 His mouth was already on her neck.
 “I want to know how you got here.
 When you got here, and how long you’re staying.
-I want to know all of things, but right now I just want you.”
+I want to know all of those things, but right now I just want you.”

 “Glad we’re singing the same song, Rock Star,” she said wrapping her legs around his hips.

 He should take his time, move slow, drag this out a bit, but he’d been too long without her.
 He used the knowledge of his wife’s body to make sure she wanted him just as much.

 He guided himself to her entrance, and she arched her back inviting him in a way that spoke louder than any words.

 It didn’t take long.
 Soon she was calling his name, and he was gripping her backside like it was the only thing keeping him grounded to the earth.